adamschonewille/phys408OpticalCavity/LabNotebook.md

 ## Day 3 2018 02 27
 ### Piezo Calibration Analysis and Finesse:

 Tune the optical cavity to find the max power when the laser is in the $TEM_{00}$ mode.
-After >25 cm of cavity length the transmitted laser seems to become marginally unstable
+After >25 cm of cavity length the transmitted laser seems to become marginally unstable.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExNzI1OTM0MDQsMTU1NjIyMDk3MCwxMz
+eyJoaXN0b3J5IjpbMTYyMDM5MTMwLDE1NTYyMjA5NzAsMTM4Nz
-g3NjEyNzM0LC0yMDY3NTMxNzQxLC02MzI3NjA2NzgsLTEyOTM1
+YxMjczNCwtMjA2NzUzMTc0MSwtNjMyNzYwNjc4LC0xMjkzNTIy
-MjI2NDRdfQ==
+NjQ0XX0=
 -->